 To help develop biblically and culturally informed counseling practitioners, our Master of Arts in Counseling curriculum and course work requirements are designed to help you achieve counseling core and biblical core learning objectives.

-Counseling Core Learning Objectives
+Core Curriculum Learning Outcomes

-- State a personal philosophy of counseling that reflects awareness of your personal beliefs, foundational theories and worldview integration.
+- State a personal philosophy of counseling that reflects awareness of personal beliefs, foundational theories and worldview integration.